Click here for a sample gateway exam for Calculus I, Math 1910

 You cannot pass Calculus I, Math 1910 until you pass the Gateway exam.

-Because we now require the powerful TI-89 calculator and encourage its use throughout calculus, Gateway exams in calculus have been established to insure that students are still developing pencil and paper computational skills.
+Since we now require the powerful TI-89 calculator and encourage its use throughout calculus, Gateway exams in calculus have been established to insure that students are still developing pencil and paper computational skills.

-The examination consists of 10 multiple choice questions and has a 30-minute time limit.
-A score of 7 out of 10 is required for completion of the course.
-The purpose of the examination will be to assess each student's acquisition of the basic skills in Calculus.
+The purpose of the examination is to assess each student’s acquisition of the basic skills in Calculus.
 Therefore, NO CALCULATORS OF ANY KIND MAY BE USED DURING THE EXAMINATION.

 NOTE: Passing the gateway examination does not guarantee a passing grade for the course.